 I am a graduate of the College of William and Mary 2014 with a B.A. in Linguistics and History.
 Currently I am a M.A./Ph.D student in Linguistics at the University of Illinois at Urbana-Champaign.
-My current research deals with how language is used and how understanding can change in differing contexts, how people define what counts as a lie, and how face-to-face conversations change in a public internet setting such as Twitter.
+My current research deals with how language is used and how understanding can change in differing contexts, for example how people define what counts as a lie, and how our brains process emojis.
+At the University of Illinois, I've taught several linguistics courses, including the popular Linguistics 100 introductory course.
 I spent a semester abroad in Sevilla, Spain during my undergraduate studies and that remains one of the best experiences of my life.

 I have experience tutoring in several subjects though anything language-related is nearest to my heart.
 I have always been a gifted writer, and I enjoy being able to pass on that knowledge to learners.
-I am a talented editor with thorough knowledge of English grammatical intricacies that one might need to learn for English class or for the SATs.
-My immersion in a Spanish-speaking country through study abroad solidified the 10 years of formal Spanish language training I had received in school allowing me to capably teach Spanish with both speaking and writing goals in mind.
+I am a talented editor with thorough knowledge of English grammatical intricacies that one might need to learn for English class, the SAT, the GRE, etc.

-My interests have always included sports and music; I am a former hurdler and long time jazz trumpet player, and I currently play trumpet (and occasionally rap) in a soul/funk/r&b cover band.
+My interests have always included sports and music; I am a former hurdler and long time trumpet player.

 Undergraduate Degree: College of William and Mary - Bachelor in Arts, Linguistics and History

 Graduate Degree: University of Illinois at Urbana-Champaign - Master of Arts, Linguistics

 SAT Math: 790